8 April 2026

 Overview

-When starting a Hytale server, you may see the following error in the server console:
+When starting a Hytale server, you may see this error in the server console:

 Server session token not available - cannot request auth grant

-When this occurs, the server will start but immediately reject player connections.
-This happens when the server has not yet been authenticated with a Hytale account.
+When it happens, the server will start but immediately reject player connections.
+This means the server hasn't been authenticated against a Hytale account yet – it can't request a session token, and without a session token, no one can join.

-This article explains why the error occurs and how to fix it using Hytale’s device authentication flow.
+This article covers why the error appears and how to fix it using Hytale's device authentication flow.

 Symptoms

-You may see one or more of these error messages in your server console:
+You may see one or more of these messages in your server console:

 [HandshakeHandler] Server session token not available - cannot request auth grant